Agnes Salm-Salm: Franco-Prussian War

 When Felix went to Europe to fight again in the Prussian Army, Agnes soon joined him via New York.
 In 1868 they arrived in Berlin.
 Because of their attempts to free Maximilian, the prince was again accepted at court along with his wife.
 In Europe she was the star of all the social circles in the capital as well as in Karlsruhe where she lived.
 During the war she continued to travel along with her husband and served among the medical staff.
 She was awarded the Cross of Merit for Women and Girls for army relief work.

 Later years

 On August 18, 1870, Felix Salm-Salm was killed in combat at Saint-Privat-la-Montagne during the Battle of Gravelotte.
 Afterward, his widow remained an active seeker for justice in the world, collecting funds for military hospitals.

-She lived for several years in Switzerland and Italy, part of the time with friends the Baron and Baroness von Stein.
+She lived for several years in Switzerland and Italy, part of the time with her friends, the Baron and Baroness von Stein.
 In 1876 she remarried the British diplomat, Charles Heneage, but this marriage was dissolved.
 She returned briefly to the United States in 1899, but later settled in southern Germany.
 She wrote a book of memories titled Ten Years of My Life (2 vols.
 London: Richard Bentley and Son, 1876).
-She died in her apartment in Karlsruhe, Germany, on December 21, 1912, four days before her 68th birthday.
+She died in her apartment in Karlsruhe, Germany, on December 21, 1912.
 She was buried in the Alter Friedhof, Bonn.